ShimizuAise/VT_Spectralizer/README.md

 # Shilling

-This app is completely free and open source but if you want to support me, follow me on Twitch at https://www.twitch.tv/shimizuaise or donate to me at https://streamlabs.com/shimizuaise/tip !
+This app is completely free and open source.

+If you want to support me, follow me on Twitch at https://www.twitch.tv/shimizuaise or donate to me at https://streamlabs.com/shimizuaise/tip !

+My Socials are: https://x.com/ShimizuAise and https://bsky.app/profile/shimizuaise.bsky.social

 # Contribute